1kevinvh/SQL-Data-Exploration/README.md

 ![Input](WSDA_Images/1_2Code.png)

 This code sums the total column from the invoice table and renames the column 'Total Income' for the income values between 2011 and 2012.
-After running the code, I find out the store made $1947.97 from transactions in that time.
+After running the code, I found out the store made $1947.97 from transactions at that time.

 Now that I have general insight, I want to target the queries to data containing customers and employees.
 I then want to look for: